Organic Waste Management

 Community Association of Saratoga Hills

-On May 31, 2022, Public Works presented to the Community Association of Saratoga Hills.
+On May 31, 2022, Public Works presented to the Community Association of Saratoga Hills on the proposed anaerobic digestion facility at the Calabasas Landfill.